License Compliance Center

 How do I license my disaster recovery site?

 The same licenses that are provided for your production environment can be used to support your disaster recovery environment.
 This requires your disaster recovery environment to be configured and managed independently of your production environment.
 Please note the license server in your disaster recovery environment must have an identical hostname to the license server in your production environment.
 At no time does Citrix allow customers’ usage to exceed license entitlement.
+Disaster recovery can create additional license files but the total of these cannot exceed the total number of entitlements owned.

 Can both Production and Disaster Recovery servers run simultaneously?